anderslogg/geco/docs/usage.md

 For additional parameters see the `SolverBase` class.

 The generated output files depend on whether the gravitational interaction is Newtonian or general relativistic.
-For the relativistic demo `ev_torus` and similar GECo generates:
+For the relativistic demo `ev_torus` and similar, GECo generates the following output files:
 - Gravitational fields NU, MU, BB, WW each in `.xdmf` and `.xml.gz` format
 - Spatial density RHO in `.xdmf` and `.xml.gz` format
 - Energy-momentum components P00, P03, P33, P11 in `.xdmf` and `.xml.gz` format.